discorev/multi-k8s/readme.md

 This project is a designed to explore kubernetes deployments using a highly overly complicated architecture to allow for creating many pods and using multiple different technologies.

+NOTE: This project is not being updated and may use old / insecure packages.
+It should be used for reference only.

 A high level overview of the architecture is down in the image below.
 ![Architecture](/images/architecture.png)